MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/xbox-live-title-storage/xbox-live-title-storage.md

 ms.localizationpriority: medium
 ---

-# Title Storage overview
+# Overview of Title Storage

-The Xbox Live title storage service provides a way to store game information for a title in the cloud.
+The Xbox Live Title Storage service provides a way to store game information for a title in the cloud.
 Games running on all platforms can use this service.